 Locks and Lockers

-Lost and Found - Refer to Student Planner
+Lost and Found - Refer to Student Handbook below

 School Buses Cancellation of Service

-CKSS is located in Bus Zone 8.
-Refer to Student Planner
+- CKSS is located in Bus Zone 8.
+Refer to Student Handbook

-Provincial legislation prohibits smoking by anybody on school property at any time.
-Students who smoke or hold lighted tobacco products on school property will be suspended in accordance with Board Policy and can be charged under the Tobacco Control Act.
-Cigarettes may be confiscated from a person under the age of 15 (16).
+- Provincial legislation prohibits smoking by anybody on school property or within 20 meters outside of school propery at any time.
+Students who smoke or hold lighted tobacco products including e-cigarettes and vapes on school property will be suspended in accordance with Board Policy and can be charged under the Tobacco Control Act.
+Cigarettes, e-cigarettes and vapes may be confiscated from a person under the age of 15 (16).
 Responsible behavior is expected of all students and students are asked to refrain from smoking on neighboring school properties.

-Spare Periods and Study Room - Refer to Student Planner
+Spare Periods and Study Room - Refer to Student Handbook

 Student Fees and Student Identification Card